contains affiliate links

 - Do you allow for uninterrupted time to construct and a space for the construction to be left to build upon later?

 Constructing helps children construct meaning. – Rachel [Racheous – Lovable Learning]*

 Construction doesn’t have to just involve blocks, however, they’re an awesome material to manipulate and build representations.
 I wrote about the benefits of block play here and love watching children tinker with blocks as they’re so versatile and open-ended.

 However, remember to make several different types of constructive materials available for your child to create with:

-- Blocks (wooden building blocks, tree blocks, mirror blocks, colour blocks, magnetic blocks, etc)
+- Blocks (https://www.racheous.com/top-free-dating-sites-in-usa/, tree blocks, meeting older ladies, colour blocks, magnetic blocks, etc)